-Special tuition allowances may apply to some eligible non-citizens, Washington higher education employees and to military personnel and their dependents stationed in the state of Washington.
+Special tuition allowances may apply to some eligible non-citizens, Washington higher education employees and to military personnel and their dependents.
 For further information, contact the Student Records Office.

-Tuition & Fees 2020-21
+Tuition & Fees 2022-23

 Rates are subject to change.
 Tuition is set by the State Board for Community and Technical Colleges, which acts upon legislative authority.